 - She has been inducted into a number of prestigious organizations, including the National Women’s Hall of Fame (in 1995), Hall of Great Westerners (in 2001), the Texas Women’s Hall of Fame in Denton, Texas (in 2008), and the San Mateo County Women’s Hall of Fame (in 2014).

 - Yale University awarded her an honorary doctoral degree on May 22, 2006, at its 305th commencement.
 Two years later, she received an honorary membership from Phi Beta Kappa at the College of William and Mary.

 - The National Constitution Center in Philadelphia honored her with the Liberty Medal.

-- Sandra O’Connor received the Presidential Medal of Freedom on August 12, 2009.
+- Sandra O’Connor received the Presidential Medal of Freedom, our nation’s highest civilian honor, on August 12, 2009.
 The award was presented to her by President Barack Obama.

 Other interesting facts about Sandra Day O’Connor

 - As at when she arrived on the Court, there was no restroom for women near the Courtroom.